 In this article, we help you understand the terminology and the strategies when your home renovation costs are above your budget.
-We have a companion article, “How to Manage Your Renovation Budget.”
+We have a companion article, “How To Manage Your Renovation Budget.”

 A budget is an ideal amount you want to spend for the results you hope to achieve.
 The cost of your home renovation project reflects the market value for labor and materials at the location and time of your construction.
 There is optimism in your budget and reality in your costs.